Skip to main content

 Quick facts:

-• Undergraduate students are not eligible to enroll in graduate courses (course codes beginning with 5+)
+• Undergraduate students are not eligible to enroll in graduate courses (course codes beginning with 5+).

-• Students can be enrolled in a maximum of five courses per semester
+• Students can be enrolled in a maximum of five courses per semester.

-Create your schedule
+Creating your class schedule

 Make sure to review the scheduling information carefully.
 Choose courses that do not have time conflicts and that are offered in the term when you will be studying at Ontario Tech.
 Please also note the location of the course.
 It takes approximately 30 minutes to travel between our North and downtown campuses.